jwithington/personal-goals/content-list/projects.md

 ## Projects I've Started
 - [ ] [The First Page is Profound](thefirstpageisprofound.club)
-- [ ] take old hard like algebra posts and get them to the new site.
+- [X] take old hard like algebra posts and get them to the new site.
+- [ ] fix categories and images

 ## Other Project Ideas (unstarted)
 - [ ] App for Erin's Observations